 4. Information : Master of Engineering (MSc)

-On Tuesday evening November the 12 there will be during the information evening at the Hogeschool Utrecht the latest developments and vision of the MoE-MAM program will be presented.
+On Wednesday the first of July there will be during the information event at the Hogeschool Utrecht the latest developments and vision of the MoE-MAM program will be presented.

-At 18:15 and 19:30 the new program of the Master of Engineering in Maintenance & Asset Management is presented.
+At 4PM the new program of the Master of Engineering in Maintenance & Asset Management is presented.

 5. The MoE-MAM program